AlexSmet/application_base/README.md

 void unfocus();
 ```

-All screen and tab changes will be auto-loggied via `NavigatorObserverPro`
+Every screen and tab changes will be auto-loggied via `NavigatorObserverPro`

 Navigator check screens accessibility automacically via `AuthenticationGuard`
 and `AccessVM`.
 For it you need to create `AuthenticationGuard` and add it